Perception-Based Temporal Logic Planning in Uncertain Semantic Maps: Introduction

 \subsubsection{Temporal Logic Planning under Map Uncertainty}

-Temporal logic planning in the presence of map uncertainty in terms of incomplete (or dynamic) environment models is considered in \cite{guo2013revising,guo2015multi,maly2013iterative,lahijanian2016iterative,livingston2012backtracking,livingston2013patching,kantaros2020reactive}.
-Common in all these works is that they consider static environments with geometric uncertainty, i.e., uncertainty in the positions of obstacles, using unknown but continuously learned environmental models in the form of transition systems \cite{baier2008principles} or occupancy grid maps \cite{grisetti2007improved}.
-To the contrary, in this work we consider metric and semantic uncertainty in the environment.
-Also, we show that the proposed method can also handle dynamic environments as well.
-Particularly, \cite{guo2013revising,guo2015multi} model the environment as transition systems which are partially known.
+Temporal logic planning in the presence of map uncertainty in terms of incomplete environment models is considered in \cite{guo2013revising,guo2015multi,maly2013iterative,lahijanian2016iterative,livingston2012backtracking,livingston2013patching,kantaros2020reactive}.
+Common in these works is that they consider static environments with unknown geometry but with known metric/semantic structure.
+As a result, in these works, the regions of interest over which the LTL missions are defined are a priori known.
+Additionally, to model these partially unknown environments, transition systems \cite{baier2008principles} or occupancy grid maps \cite{grisetti2007improved} are used that are continuously updated assuming perfect sensor feedback; as a result, LTL tasks are defined using deterministic atomic predicates.
+To the contrary, in this work we consider environments with known geometry but with uncertain metric and semantic structure, i.e., the locations and the labels of regions/objects of interest are uncertain.
+To account for this novel environmental uncertainty, we model the environment as an uncertain semantic map - which is continuously learned through uncertain perceptual feedback - and we introduce probabilistic atomic predicates over the uncertain map to define robot missions.
+For instance, \cite{guo2013revising,guo2015multi} model the environment as transition systems which are partially known.
 Then discrete controllers are designed by applying graph search methods on a product automaton.
-As the environment, i.e., the transition system, is updated, the product automaton is locally updated as well, and new paths are re-designed by applying graph search approaches on the revised automaton.
-A conceptually similar approach is proposed in \cite{maly2013iterative,lahijanian2016iterative} as well.
-The works in \cite{livingston2012backtracking,livingston2013patching} propose methods to locally patch paths as transition systems, modeling the environment, change so that GR(1) (General Reactivity of Rank 1) specifications are satisfied.
+As the environment, i.e., the transition system, is updated assuming perfect sensor feedback, the product automaton is locally updated, as well, and new paths are re-designed by applying graph search approaches on the revised automaton.
 Common in all these works is that, unlike our approach, they rely on discrete abstractions of the robot dynamics \cite{belta2005discrete,pola2008approximately}.
 Thus, correctness of the generated motion plans is guaranteed with respect to the discrete abstractions resulting in a gap between the generated discrete motion plans and their physical low-level implementation \cite{desaisoter}.
 An abstraction-free reactive method for temporal logic planning over continuously learned occupancy grid maps is proposed in \cite{kantaros2020reactive}.
 Note that \cite{kantaros2020reactive} can handle sensing and environmental uncertainty, as shown experimentally, but completeness guarantees are provided assuming perfect sensors, which is not the case in this paper.